Reviewed 6th January

 We’ll need to terminate a visit to your property if our inspector falls ill with COVID-19 symptoms or must self-isolate in accordance with the Governments guidelines.

-To ensure your safety and that of our employees, our inspectors will apply the two-metre social distancing measures.
+To ensure your safety and that of our employees, our inspectors will continue to apply two-metre social distancing measures.
 We may also ask you and any other household members to wait in another room or go outside while the inspection is carried out or open doors and windows in the room they are working in.

 We’ll call you before our visit to check that you and other household members are well and that no one has suspected COVID-19 symptoms, is self-isolating or shielding.